cybergarage/uecho/doc/device_overview.md

   uecho_object_setpropertywriterequesthandler(obj, prop_code, object_propertywriterequesthandler)
 }
 ```

+The `uecho` updates the target property by the request property data if the hander grants the request, and returns a response when the request message requires the response.
+Otherwise, the `uecho` returns an error response.

 The `uecho_object_setpropertywriterequesthandler()` sets the handler for all write request types, Write (0x60) , Write Response Required (0x61) and Write & read Request (0x6E).
 To set handlers for each (ECHONET Lite Service) of [ECHONET Lite][enet], use `uecho_object_setpropertyrequeslistener()`, and The `uecho_object_setpropertywriterequesthandler()` is a sugar function of the `uecho_object_setpropertyrequeslistener()`.